Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Continue as in the Basic Procedure, Steps 6 & 7.

-JAM RECIPES: APRICOT JAM RECIPE
+JAM RECIPES for APRICOT JAM

 1 kg of apricots, washed and stones removed